Yankees vs. Blue Jays Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has seven doubles, nine home runs, 17 walks and 23 RBI (49 total hits).
+- Anthony Rizzo has 49 hits with seven doubles, nine home runs, 18 walks and 23 RBI.

 Rizzo Recent Games